senseijang/nQueens/README.md

 Download the .zip file in the repository and extract all of the files.
 When using Linux or Git Bash the program can be run with this command:
 `make run`
-This should auto-compile the cpp file and run it as well.
+This should auto-compile the .cpp file and run it as well.

 When the program is run, it'll have a prompt:
 `N: `